Inbibo/shift_docs/docs/integration_resources/resources/usd_tutorials/usd_tutorial_06.md

     <figcaption><b>Figure 5</b>: Added the 'DisplayColorAttrClear' node to the board connected to the 'DisplayColorAttrGet' node.</figcaption>
 </figure>

 6. Add a new *UsdPrimStageGet* node to the board and rename it to *WorldStageGet*.
-Connect the **prim** output plug from *WorldGet* node to the **prim** input plug of the new node.
+Connect the **prim** output plug from the *WorldGet* node to the **prim** input plug of the new node.
 The board should look like the following:

 <figure>
     <img src="images/usd_tutorial_06/step_06_t06.png" alt="Added the 'WorldStageGet' node to the board connected to the 'WorldGet' node.">
     <figcaption><b>Figure 6</b>: Added the 'WorldStageGet' node to the board connected to the 'WorldGet' node.</figcaption>
 </figure>

 7. For saving the modifications done to the `HelloWorld.usda` file, add a new *UsdStageSave* node to the board and rename it to *StageSave*.
 Connect the **stage** output plug from the *WorldStageGet* node to the **stage** input plug of the new node.
-Leave empty the value for the **filepath** input plug, doing this, the original file will be overriden.
+Leave empty the value for the **filepath** input plug, doing this, the original file will be overridden.
 The board should look like the following:

 <figure>
     <img src="images/usd_tutorial_06/step_07_t06.png" alt="Added the 'StageSave' node to the board connected to the 'WorldStageGet' node.">